How to Become an Applied Behavior Analyst in Connecticut

 BACB outlines your options for gaining that experience through two kinds of training:

 It’s possible to mix and match the two kinds of experience for a total number of hours that comes out somewhere in the middle.
-The BACB® Handbook offers additional details about experiential training requirements.
+The BACB Handbook offers additional details about practicum and fieldwork requirements.

 Step 3.
 Pass BACB’s BCBA® Certification Exam